AsinineFatuity/siecom/README.md

 **Order Creation**: The microservice provides an [API endpoint](docs/schema.md#mutation) for authenticated users to create orders for selected products.

 **Order Alerts**: The microservice notifies admins of new orders via email to support dispatch, and sends order confirmations to customers via SMS.

+These features can be viewed with annotated screen shots [here](docs/results.md)

 ### Set Up With Docker
 1. Run `git clone` on your local directory